 6. Output Circuit Breaker - this circuit breaker provides another layer of overload protection.
-This is not a branch-circuit rated breaker.
-Separate AC output breakers are required on the output.
+Not a branch circuit-rated breaker.
+Separate AC output breakers may be required on the output.

 7. Mounting Flanges (x4) - secures the inverter to shelf/wall.

 8. AC Wiring Compartment - provides access for all AC input and output connections on the inverter.